 More info: Ursa Minor

 Ballycastle is a great spot for those looking for a bit of craic.
-Enjoy a killer cup of coffee and artisan breads in a relaxed setting in Ursa Minor by day.
-Then by night, enjoy delicious food, live music and plenty of craic at the Central Bar.
-You certainly won’t be bored in Ballycastle!
+Enjoy a killer cup of coffee and artisan breads in a relaxed setting in Ursa Minor when you arrive (you will want to go back a second time!).
 It is also a great launching pad for day trips to Rathlin Island.
-Located right in the centre of town overlooking the harbour, the Marine View hotel couldn’t be more convenient.
+Located right in the centre of town overlooking the harbour, the Marine Hotel couldn’t be more convenient.
 Nothing is too much trouble for the staff and they are very bike friendly which is always a bonus.

 Day 3: Ballycastle to Portstewart

 This should be an absolute must on everyone’s to-do list.
 Departing from Ballycastle, skipper Richard talks you through the myth and history surrounding this unique landscape.
 He also happens to have worked on Game of Thrones, which is a further bonus for fans of the show.
 As we bob past Kinbane Castle and onto the Carrick-a-Rede Bridge, Richard tells us that he regularly sees big pods of dolphins and minke whales.
 And from June onwards he even spots the odd basking shark too.
 The highlight of the trip for us, however, is undoubtedly the jump off the boat into the North Atlantic sea.
 Swimming right between the imposing cliff face and sea stacks and under the Carrick-A-Rede rope bridge offers a completely different perspective on this famous attraction.
 It’s a whole lot of fun and highly recommended.